how to treat a skin infection

 How to treat hot spots, scabs and flea bite infections

-Have your tools ready.
+Have some dog grooming tools ready.

 • Blunt nosed scissors